harvardinformatics/IP4CI/README.md

 # DA4CA
-Data alignment for cell-type annotation.
+IP4CI: an interpretable pathway-based computational method for cross-species cell-type identification from single cell data

-input: two seurat objects, along with thier metadata
+input: two seurat objects, along with their metadata
-Note: All the gene names were converted to human gene.
+Note: All the gene names should be converted to human gene

-git pull --rebase origin main
+installation:
-git commit -a -m 'comments'
+From terminal type:
-git push origin main
+R CMD INSTALL --no-multiarch --with-keep.source IP4CI